drsamibioinfo/ebi/README.md

 $ kubectl apply -f deployment.yml
 ```

-Now we Kubernetes will make sure that the cluster stays always consistent by having 5 replicas up and running for restful date service that we have created.
+Now, Kubernetes will make sure that the cluster stays always consistent by having 5 replicas up and running for restful date service that we have created.

 But as a user, we don't know where they will run.
 Moreover, Pods in kubernetes are ephemeral, meaning that they are not permanent objects, they can be destroyed and re-created.